shayanbo/VideoPlayerContainer/README.md

 ]
 ```

-## Requirements

-Since I used some of the new features like custom Layout, the current version is required a minimum `iOS` version of `16.0`, and `macOS` version of `13.0`.
-But I'm considering lowering the minimum version support to `iOS 14.0` and `macOS 12.4`

 ## Core Concept

 ### Context

-Context is the core component and fully accessible from all of the other components in the VideoPlayerContainer, it holds a service locator which we can use to fetch other services to borrow expertise from other components.
+Context is the core class and is fully accessible from all of `Widget`s in the `VideoPlayerContainer`, it holds a service locator which we can use to fetch other `Service`s to borrow expertise from other `Widget`s.
+Adapters can access other `Service` instance by `context[Service.type]`. `Context` cache at a maximum of one `Service` instance for each `Service Type`.
+Besides, the built-in `Service` can be accessible by handy way such as `context.render`, `context.control` and so on.

 ### Widget

-Widget is a View that's inside the VideoPlayerContainer which means it can access the context and in most cases, it has a specific service to handle all of its logic code.
+Widget is literally a SwiftUI View that's inside the `VideoPlayerContainer` which means it can access the context and in most cases, it has a specific `Service` to handle all of its logic code and to communicate with other `Service`s.
+Generally, we use `WithService` as the root view of the `Widget` to access `Service` instance in `Widget`.
+This way, not only can we access `Service`'s APIs, but also the `Widget` updates upon the `State`s of `Service` changes.

+### PlayerWidget

+`PlayerWidget` is the container which holding all of built-in `Overlay`s and also the customized `Widget`s.
+It's the core View of `VideoPlayerContainer`.

 ### Service

-Service represents two roles, one is the ViewModel in MVVM architecture, ViewModel handles all of the Output and Input for View.
-Another role is responsible for communicating with other services.
-We encourage people to write Service and Widget in one source file.
-This way, we can use `fileprivate`, and `private` to distinguish which APIs are used only for its Widget and which APIs are open to other services.
+`Service` represents two roles, one is the ViewModel in MVVM architecture, ViewModel handles all of the Output and Input for View.
+Another role is responsible for communicating with other `Service`s.
+We encourage people to write `Service` and `Widget` in one source file.
+This way, we can use `fileprivate`, and `private` to distinguish which APIs are used only for its `Widget` and which APIs are open to other `Service`s.

-Actually, there're two kinds of Service: **Widget Service**, **Non-Widget Service**. **Widget Service** is the service used by a specific Widget while **Non-Widget Service** is the service used by other services.
+Actually, there're two kinds of `Service`: **Widget Service**, **Non-Widget Service**. **Widget Service** is the `Service` used by a specific `Widget` while **Non-Widget Service** is the `Service` used by other `Service`s.

 ### Overlay

-Overlays are the sub-containers inside the VideoPlayerContainer layer by layer and it's the place where widgets sit.
-We have 5 built-in overlays, from bottom to top, these are render, feature, plugin, control, and toast.
-In addition, we allow adopters to insert their own overlays
+`Overlay` is the sub-container inside the `VideoPlayerContainer` layer by layer and it's the place where widgets sit.
+We have 5 built-in overlays, from bottom to top, these are `render`, `feature`, `plugin`, `control`, and `toast`.
+In addition, we allow adopters to insert their own `Overlay`s.

 ![image](https://github.com/shayanbo/VideoPlayerContainer/assets/5426838/9570d129-d8c4-4ebb-ac89-b8423a10cbf1)

 #### Render Overlay

-Render overlay is sitting at the far bottom of the container.
+`Render overlay` is sitting at the far bottom of the container.
 It provides playback service and gesture services.
-1. Use `context[RenderService.self]` to fetch `RenderService` or use `context[GestureService.self]` to fetch the `GestureService` respectively in your custom `Widget`.
-2. With RenderService, access the player instance which is an `AVPlayer`.
-3. Set up the gravity of the render canvas.
-4. With `GestureService`, observe predefined events like `tap`, `double-tap`, `long-press`, `drag`. `rotation`, `hover`, and `pinch`.
-5. For `tap`, `double-tap`, you can know if the touch is located on the left part or right part of the screen.
-6. For `drag`, you can know if the dragging event is done horizontally or vertically(left/right).
+Adapters can access `AVPlayer` and `AVPlayerLayer` instance.
+Besides, there's one overlay called `GestureOverlay` embbed in the `Render Overlay`.
+It provides the control over gestures.
+For example, `PlaybackWidget` in [VisionPro-Example](VisionPro-Example) support double-tap to pause and play by using `GestureService`, and `SeekbarWidget` support dragging horizontally to control the progress by using `GestureService`.

 #### Feature Overlay

-Feature overlay is used to pop up a panel from 4 directions (`left`, `right`, `top`, `bottom`).
-We provide two styles as well: `cover` or `squeeze`.
-With squeeze style, when the popup panel shows up, the render canvas will be squeezed to the other side, like Youtube's comments Panel in fullscreen mode.
+`Feature overlay` is used to slide in and out a panel from 4 directions (`left`, `right`, `top`, `bottom`).
+We provide two styles as well: `cover` or `squeeze`. `cover` literally display panel without having any affect on other `Overlay`s like [QuickTime-Example](QuickTime-Example)'s `PlaylistWidget`, while `squeeze` display panels with squeezing `Overlay`s to other side.
+[Youtube-Example](Youtube-Example)'s `CommentWidget`.

 #### Plugin Overlay

-Plugin Overlay is a sub-container without constraints on it.
-When you want to show up a widget that's not suitable for other overlays and you don't want to insert your own custom overlay, that's the right place for you, like a thumbnail preview widget for the seek bar on dragging or a simple widget that's visible only in a short time after being triggered.
+`Plugin Overlay` is a sub-container without many constraints on it.
+When you want to show up a widget that's not suitable for other overlays and you don't want to insert your own custom overlay, that's the right place for you, like a thumbnail preview widget for the seek bar on dragging ([QuickTime-Example](QuickTime-Example)'s `SeekbarWidget` and `PreviewWidget` ) or a simple widget that's visible only in a short time after being triggered.

 #### Control Overlay

-Control overlay is the most sophisticated overlay and the place where most work will be done.
-The control overlay is divided into 5 parts: `left`, `right`, `top`, `bottom`, and `center`.
-Before going on, please allow me introduce a concept called status:
+`Control overlay` is the most sophisticated overlay and the place where most work will be done.
+The `Control Overlay` is divided into 5 parts: `left`, `right`, `top`, `bottom`, and `center`.
+Before going on, please allow me introduce a concept called `Status`:

-We predefined 3 statuses as the screen style, with `halfscreen`, `fullscreen`, and `portrait`.
+We predefined 3 statuses describing the environment of `PlayerWidget`.
+These are `halfscreen`, `fullscreen`, and `portrait`.
 The status changes are 100% decided by you.
-But generally, `halfscreen` describes the status of the portrait device. `fullscreen` describes the landscape device and `portrait` describes the video the height is higher than the width.
+But generally, `halfscreen` describes the status of the portrait device that video's width is greater than it's height. `fullscreen` describes the landscape device that `PlayerWidget` fill up the whole screen, and `portrait` describes the status of the portrait device that the video's height is greater than the width.

 For these 5 parts, you can configure them for different statuses which is quite common.
 For example, in `halfscreen` status, the screen is small and we can't attach many widgets to it but in fullscreen status.
 The video player container makes up the whole screen.
 We can attach many widgets to it to provide more and more functions.

-For these parts, for these statuses, you can customize their shadow, transition, and layout. and other services can fetch the `ControlService` by `context[ControlService.self]` to call present or dismiss programmatically depending on the display style configured.
+For these parts, for these statuses, you can customize their shadow, transition, and layout. and other services can fetch the `ControlService` by `context.control` to call present or dismiss programmatically depending on the `DisplayStyle` configured.

 ![image](https://github.com/shayanbo/VideoPlayerContainer/assets/5426838/421a5401-5615-435b-8fed-f6ef4d8c860c)

 #### Toast Overlay

-Toast Overlay is a simple overlay that you can use to pop up view on the left side which will be disappeared after a few seconds configured.
+`Toast Overlay` is a relatively simple `Overlay` that you can use to pop up view on the left side which will be disappeared after a few seconds configured.
+It supports a few customization like customizing the Toast Widget.

 ## Usage: Add VideoPlayer

-Let's say, we are going to code a player view in a video scene, here.
-We need to import VideoPlayerContainer, and create a Context for the Video Player or the whole video scene.
+Let's say, we are going to author a player view in a video scene, here.
+We need to import `VideoPlayerContainer`, and create a `Context` for the player view or the whole video scene.

 ```swift